 Other therapeutic effects of linalool include strengthening the immune system, pain management, and reducing inflammation.
 When looking for this terpene in cannabis, you might want to look in the direction of strains like Kosher Kush, Amnesia Haze, and Do-Si-Dos.
 Besides cannabis and lavender, linalool is also relatively abundant in birch bark.

 Caryophyllene also packs powerful antioxidant properties and can be used as an immune-booster.
 The terpene is abundant in strains like Super Silver Haze, GSC, Purple Punch, and Original Glue.
 Other plants that contain caryophyllene include black pepper, cinnamon, cloves, and hops.

 In terms of its therapeutic effects, terpinolene carries antioxidant, antibacterial, antifungal, and anticancer properties.
-It also has uplifting effects.
-Hence it is a perfect remedy against anxiety, depression, and mood swings.
-Tea tree, nutmeg, conifers, cumin, apples, and lilacs are other plants to get terpinolene.
+It also has uplifting effects, hence it is a perfect remedy against anxiety, depression, and mood swings.
+Tea trees, nutmeg, conifers, cumin, apples, and lilacs are other plants full of terpinolene.

 While the subject of terpenes in and of itself may be interesting, all of this knowledge is wasted if not put to good use.
 What good is it to know the difference between linalool and caryophyllene if you can’t find out which terpenes are in which strains?
 We’ve pooled together a list of resources that will be helpful in your search to figure out which terpenes are in which strains.

 Between these four /resources, most marijuana strains are documented, terpenes and all.